Weinstein lawyer to jury: texts will show alleged attacks were consensual sex

 Prosecutors delivered their opening statements earlier in the day to a jury of seven men and five women.

-“The man seated right there was not just a titan in Hollywood, he was a rapist,” said Assistant District Attorney Meghan Hast, as Weinstein looked on from the defence table.
+“The man seated right there was not just a titan in Hollywood, he was a rapist,” said Assistant District Attorney Meghan Hast, as Weinstein looked on from the defense table.

 She described in detail Weinstein’s alleged violent attacks on former production assistant Haleyi and actress Mann, as well as on actress Annabella Sciorra.
 Sciorra’s allegation is too old to be the basis of a separate charge, but is being used by prosecutors to establish a pattern of serious sex crimes against multiple women.